 - Trend Shifts

 Use different types of moving averages to track the trend shifts in the market.

 Activate an alert for when there is a turning point from a local high to a local low in the market.

 Set up alerts when there are significant movements in open interest and predicted funding rates on exchanges.

 ByBit Review Summary

-The stability of the exchange and trading engine is unparalleled from my experience, even in March when bitcoin experienced a 40-50% drop (depending on the exchange) all algorithms still executed flawlessly.
+The stability of the exchange and trading engine is impressive from my experience, even in March 2020 when bitcoin experienced a 40-50% drop (depending on the exchange) all algorithms still executed flawlessly.
 However, it is worth mentioning that manual trades were problematic for around 60 seconds, which was quite good compared to a lot of its competitors.
-While its main competitor BitMEX struggles with overload more frequently, it is worth noting that it also has more active users.
-Therefore it will be interesting to see if ByBit will manage to keep the stability at its current levels as the userbase grows.
+While its main competitor BitMEX struggles with overload more frequently.

 There have never been any security breaches or hacks on the exchange to this date, which is confidence aspiring.
 With 24/7 support available on multiple channels, problems and bugs are easy to report and quick responses are given by the support staff to help assist with any issues or questions.